awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MemorySize`  <a name="cfn-lambda-function-memorysize"></a>
-The amount of memory that your function has access to\.
+The amount of memory available to the function at runtime\.
 Increasing the function's memory also increases its CPU allocation\.
 The default value is 128 MB\.
-The value must be a multiple of 64 MB\.
+The value can be any multiple of 1 MB\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `128`
-*Maximum*: `3008`
+*Maximum*: `10240`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ReservedConcurrentExecutions`  <a name="cfn-lambda-function-reservedconcurrentexecutions"></a>